Emanuell95/holbertonschool-higher_level_programming/javascript-dom_manipulation/README.md

 In this project I am working with DOM manipulation which is essential it let us make the webpages dynamic and interactive.
+It works like a bridge between the JavaScript code and the visual content of the browser.